apache/horaedb-docs/docs/src/en/cluster_deployment/with_meta.md

 ### Start CeresDB Instances

 The CeresDB cluster can be started once the configuration is complete.
-You need to replace {project_path} with the actual project path.
+You need to replace {project_path} with the path of this project.

 ```bash
 # Update address of CeresMeta in CeresDB config.